aliaamin/foodtruck/proposal.md

 The San Fransisco team would like to be able to discover new places to eat.
 They are particulary fond of food trucks.
 We would like to build a application that helps our San Fransisco team find alternative food truck options no matter where they are in the city.

 ## Proposed Solution
-To allow our users to be able to discover new food truck from whereever they are in the city, we will build a food truck delivery application that is user friendly.
+To allow our users to be able to discover new food truck from where ever they are in the city, we will build a food truck delivery application that is user friendly.
 The application will use a map and a table to allow users to browse and search for alternatives food truck near their desired area.

 The following diagram ilustrate how to approach such project when facing external customers.
 ![Demo Map](image/projectstep.png)